Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - The recruitment strategy undertaken for a job vacancy will determine the kinds of people available to hire
 - NOT the same as outsourcing
 - You can outsource the task/activity of recruitment
+- You then have employees but someone else did the finding + selecting
+-